h15200/notes/system-design.md

 ### database failures

+- two main ways of ensuring backup
+  - replicating, or duplicating the main db.
+The backup will take over if the main goes down.
+  - sharding (splitting up) a db will increase throughput by lessening the load and distributing

 #### Replication - preventing an outage with

 - prevent a single point of failure by replicating a db to a backup in case the main fails.